garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 1 Map and Scene.md

 ## Add a 3D scene to the app, and use a toggle button to switch between 2D and 3D

-The Quartz release brings 3D visualization to ArcGIS Runtime.
 Everyone loves 3D!
 To conclude this exercise, you will add a 3D scene to the app, as well as a button that lets the user toggle between seeing the 2D map and seeing the 3D scene.

 1. Open `Main.storyboard`.
 Use the **Object** library to add another Custom View to your main view.
 Make sure it’s a child of the main view, not the map view.
 Give it the same dimensions and constraints as your map view.
 Set its class to `AGSSceneView`.
 In the Attributes inspector, check the **Hidden** box.